aqurilla/web-framework/README.md

-# Web Framework built using TypeScript
+# Simple Web Framework

-Features
+- Framework with customizable and extendable Model, View and Events classes, for building custom webpages.

-- Mock backend server using json-server
+- Built using TypeScript

+- Includes example implementation for a User model